 - With the mixer on low-medium speed, beat in the egg, egg yolk, lemon zest, and lemon juice.

-- In a separate bowl combine dry ingredients: flour, salt, and baking soda, whisk until just combined.
+- In a separate bowl combine dry ingredients: flour, salt, and baking powder, whisk until just combined.

 - Add dry ingredients to the mixer and beat on low just until combined.
 Do not over-mix.